 While the police focus on the criminal aspects of your case, you need an injury attorney on your side that can offer empathetic legal guidance and support at every turn.
 Dolman Law Group has the expertise and tenacity to successfully settle your Florida sexual abuse lawsuit for maximum compensation.

-Additionally, we have extensive resources that allow us to take legal action against powerful institutions and insurance companies in negotiations and in court.
+Additionally, we have extensive resources that allow us to take on powerful institutions and insurance companies in negotiations and in court.
 At Dolman Law Group, you will receive individualized attention from some of the leading sexual abuse lawyers in Florida.
-If you want to file a civil lawsuit, you will need a law firm with the necessary financial resources to advance your case.
-We have successfully represented many victims of sexual abuse.

-If you are considering seeking damages (including pain and suffering along with medical expenses) after being sexually abused or assaulted, you need an experienced sexual assault lawyer at Dolman Law Group.
+If you are considering seeking damages after being sexually abused or assaulted, you need an experienced sexual assault and abuse attorney at Dolman Law Group Accident Injury Lawyers, PA.
 We encourage you to schedule a free consultation by calling us at (727) 451-6900 or contacting us through our website.